fastapi/fastapi/docs/en/docs/async.md

 ---

+### Coroutines

+A **Coroutine** is simply the thing returned by an `async def` function.
+Python knows that it is something like a function that it can start and that it will end at some point, but that it might be paused internally too, whenever there is an `await` inside of it.

+---

-### Other forms of asynchronous code
+### Other asynchronous code

 While this method of using `async` and `await` is new in Python, it makes working with asynchronous code simplier.
 Similar syntax is also in modern versions of JavaScript, in Browser, and NodeJS.

 Before that, handling asynchronous code was more complicated.
 In previous version of Python, you would have to use threads or <a href="https://www.gevent.org/" class="external-link" target="_blank">Gevent</a>.
 And in previous versions of NodeJS, Browser JavaScript, you would have to use callbacks (which very easily lead to <a href="http://callbackhell.com/" class="external-link" target="_blank">callback hell</a>).

 ---

-### Coroutines

-A **Coroutine** is simply the thing returned by an `async def` function.
-Python knows that it is something like a function that it can start and that it will end at some point, but that it might be paused internally too, whenever there is an `await` inside of it.

 ## Technical details of concurrency in FastAPI